-Savvy travelers know that travel credit cards are one of the best ways to collect points and miles fast.
-This is especially true when credit card companies offer sign-on bonuses that offer thousands of points right off the bat.
+Savvy travelers know that using the best travel credit cards is one of the best ways to collect points and miles quickly.
+This is especially true when credit card companies offer sign-up/welcome bonuses that offer thousands of points/miles right off the bat.
 But a lot of people are concerned with how these cards could affect their credit.
 Well, fear no more.
 Here are 7 tidbits about travel reward cards and how they affect your credit score.

 Myth #1: Applying for a new travel reward credit card will ruin your credit